 About OPRAmachine

-OPRAmachine is New Jersey's first statewide freedom of information platform, designed to make government more transparent and accountable.
+OPRAmachine is New Jersey's first statewide freedom of information platform, designed to streamline public access to government records.
 Founded by Gavin Rozzi in 2018, the platform automates the process of submitting Open Public Records Act (OPRA) requests to New Jersey government agencies.

 The platform handles the entire lifecycle of public records requests—from submission through fulfillment and public disclosure.
 All requests and responses are published publicly, creating a searchable archive of government information that benefits everyone.

-OPRAmachine has become an essential tool for journalists, researchers, advocates, and everyday citizens who want to hold government accountable.
+OPRAmachine has become essential infrastructure for open government in New Jersey, serving journalists, researchers, advocates, and everyday citizens.
 The platform is built on open-source infrastructure and is completely free to use.

 How to Use OPRAmachine